-As part of the service, the IoT device service providers must demonstrate that they will be complying with the privacy principles for corporate and patient data in line with the NSW Government privacy legislation and the SESLHD Policy Directive SESLHDP/315 - Data Labelling and Classification Policy.
+As part of the service, the IoT device service providers must demonstrate that they will be complying with the privacy principles for corporate and patient data in line with the NSW Government privacy legislation.

 The following principles must be affirmed by the vendor/ service provider and confirmed by the department manager of the devices before installation.